Alain Kuipers, Co-founder Stewww & Backround Radio

 How did your journey in music and events begin?

-It all started around 2008–2009.
-I was organizing small club events in Amsterdam with the Yellow Claw crew for a couple of years.
-During that time I also opened a concept store and a lunchroom, and kept playing small gigs as a DJ.
+It all started around 2009.
+I was organizing small club events in Amsterdam with Nils from the Yellow Claw for a couple of years.
+During that time I also opened a concept store and a lunchroom, and kept doing small events.
 Later, I met Osborne, my partner at Stewww and we realized there weren’t many spaces in Amsterdam for the music we loved, so we decided to create our own space.

 How did you come up with the name “Stewww”?

-Funny story: I was in Dubai at Miss Lily’s (Jamaican) restaurant, texting Osborne about name ideas.
+Funny story: I was in Dubai at Ting Irie (Jamaican) restaurant, texting Osborne about name ideas.
 They had “Stew of the Week” on the menu, and it clicked—stew mixes all your leftover ingredients, just like we wanted our music to blend African House and Afrobeats.
 From there, “Stew” evolved into “Stewww Sounds,” and we ran with it.

 What kind of atmosphere do you aim to create at Stewww events?